Skip to main content

 Content: my-content

-Note that the contents of the file have been interpolated by the Jinja engine by replacing the expression {{content}} with the contents that were typed in by the user my-content.
+Note that the contents of the file have been interpolated by the Jinja engine by replacing the expression {{content}} with the contents typed in by the user, my-content.

 Jinja expressions in configuration files

-In addition to file generation, Jinja expressions can be used in the configuration yaml of Plugins.
+In addition to file generation, Jinja expressions can be used in the configuration YAML of Plugins.

 Jinja expressions on computed inputs and global computed inputs

-schema-version: v3
+schema-version: v4

 kind: plugin